opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/stripe/Hosted-Fields-Card-Element/README.md

 The integration supports:

-* Authorization of Card Payments using PCI SAQ-A Stripe Card Element using the OPF "Hosted Fields" UX Pattern
+* Authorization of Card Payments using PCI SAQ-A Stripe Card Element using the OPF "Hosted Fields" UX pattern
 * Deferred Capture support
 * Refunds
 * Reversals